reMRKableDev/reMRKableDev/README.md

 📍 I'm currently located in Amsterdam, NL.

-🔭 I currently work as Tech Lead & Frontend Developer at [AskPhill](https://www.askphill.com/).
+🔭 I currently work as Engineering Manager at [AskPhill](https://www.askphill.com/).

-🌱 I’m currently learning about developing on the blockchain.
+🌱 I’m currently getting back to having fun with building small projects.

 🥅  My goals for the upcoming year are:
- - To finish off the projects I've started on.
- - To learn the fundamentals of building on the blockchain.
- - To have more proficiency in functional programming.
+ - To keep building more when I can

 🧑🏾‍💻 My weekly development towards my goals this year:
  <!--START_SECTION:waka-->